Ajayreddy-2006/19AI547-Blockchain-for-Business/Ex_No_6_Blockchain-Based Passwordless Authentication (Using Public-Private Key Cryptography).md

 To implement a secure passwordless authentication system using public-private key cryptography on Ethereum.
 This prevents phishing and password leaks.

 # Algorithm:
-1.The user registers by storing their Ethereum public key (address) in the contract.
+step 1.The user registers by storing their Ethereum public key (address) in the contract.

-2.During login, the server generates a random challenge message for the user to sign.
+step 2.During login, the server generates a random challenge message for the user to sign.

-3.The user signs the challenge using their private key off-chain.
+step 3.The user signs the challenge using their private key off-chain.

-4.The signature (v, r, s) is submitted to the smart contract along with the original message hash.
+step 4.The signature (v, r, s) is submitted to the smart contract along with the original message hash.

-5.The contract uses ecrecover to verify that the signer’s address matches the registered user.
+step 5.The contract uses ecrecover to verify that the signer’s address matches the registered user.

-6.If verified, the user is authenticated securely without needing a password.
+step 6.If verified, the user is authenticated securely without needing a password.